Colorado logging, controlled burning project advances

-GRAND JUNCTION, Colo.
-(AP) — The U.S. Forest Service has given preliminary approval for a logging and controlled burning project that aims reduce wildfire risks and improve habitat in western Colorado.
+GRAND JUNCTION (AP) — The U.S. Forest Service has given preliminary approval for a logging and controlled burning project that aims to reduce wildfire risks and improve habitat in western Colorado.

 The Daily Sentinel reported Monday that the agency’s County Line Project calls for logging on nearly 2.5 square miles (6.5 square kilometers) and for controlled burns on about 21 square miles (55 square kilometers) in an area southwest of Glenwood Springs.